 The book of Judges tells of much Israel’s early history.
 It is mainly stories that tell how Israel rebelled so God allowed judgement to come upon them.
 Once Israel cried to God for help, He would deliver them.
 This is generally the pattern of the nation of Israel, with their rebellion and sins growing worse and worse with time.

 Israel eventually elected kings, which quickly led them into worse sin.
 They became so rebellious and idolatrous that many followed the practices of Molech and Baal.
 These false gods required the sacrifice of their children, which much of Israel began to practice (Jeremiah 32:35).
 At this point, God’s judgement caused the first destruction of Jerusalem and captivity in Babylon.

 The nation of Israel was led captive into Babylon for 70 years (Jeremiah 25:11).
 During that time, only a few faithful from Israel continued to serve God in this heathen land.
 One faithful man was Daniel.
 He served God in the courts of Babylon and shared the truth of the God of heaven with the king of Babylon.
 Through Daniel’s prayers for forgiveness for Israel, God showed Daniel the future of Israel (Daniel 9).

-“But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you out of darkness into his marvellous light; Which in time past were not a people, but are now the people of God: which had not obtained mercy, but now have obtained mercy” (1 Peter 2:9-10).
+To the New Testament believers or spiritual Israel, the Lord says, you are a “chosen generation, a royal priesthood, an holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you out of darkness into his marvelous light; Which in time past were not a people, but are now the people of God: which had not obtained mercy, but now have obtained mercy” (1 Peter 2:9-10).